Reviews You Can Rely On

 Underwhelming noise cancellation

-The EarFun Air Pro 4 earbuds are a great pick for anyone looking for premium features, a secure fit, and a sleek design without paying a premium price.
-They offer quite a value between the wireless charging, multipoint pairing, a handy lost earbud chime, customizable EQ, and active noise cancellation.
+The EarFun Air Pro 4 earbuds are a great pick for anyone looking for premium features and a sleek design without paying a premium price.
+They offer quite a value with the wireless charging, multipoint pairing, a handy lost earbud chime, and customizable EQ.
 While they lack the playful energy of our favorite models, their sound is easy to appreciate.
-As one tester puts it, “they polished my favorite songs, from classic pop and Americana to country and rock.
+As one tester puts it, “they polished my favorite songs, from classic pop and Americana to country and rock.”
+The natural-sounding transparency mode also makes it easy to chat without removing them, a significant plus for a budget model that makes them more convenient in areas where you're likely to run into friends.

 SPECIFICATIONS